honzajscz/SnInstallPfx/README.md

  2. You have to enter PFX password.
 This password cannot be passed as a parameter which make things complicated in batch scenarios.

 ## SnInstallPFX utility
 I have written a .NET utility that overcomes the aforementioned drawbacks.
-It computes the container name from the PFX file and accepts the password as a parameter.
+It computes the container name from the PFX file (if not specified) and accepts the password as a parameter.

 ```
 SnInstallPfx.exe <pfx_infile> <pfx_password>
+SnInstallPfx.exe <pfx_infile> <pfx_password> <container_name>
 ```
 The hash computing is copied from the MSBuild source code on GitHub.